Science Of Ripening: Why Do Bananas Change Color When Ripening?

 Storing bananas in the refrigerator once they reach optimal levels of ripeness, NOT BEFORE, will dramatically impede the conversion of starch into sugars, almost to the point of stopping the ripening progress.Keep banana inside the refrigerator; Keep banana at a room temperature

-The outer peel of the banana will start appearing brown or black because the polyphenyl oxidase enzyme in the fruit starts polymerizing phenols in the peel into polyphenols.
-Surprisingly, besides the unappetizing brownish yellow peel, there won’t be many negative effect in the core flesh of the fruit.
+The outer peel of the banana starts appearing brown or black because the polyphenol oxidase enzyme in the peel reacts with phenolic compounds in the presence of oxygen to form dark melanin-like pigments.
+Surprisingly, besides the unappetizing brown-black peel, there won’t be much negative effect on the core flesh of the fruit.
 Pare the dark peel off and throw it away.
 What you’re left with is the flesh of a banana that is still quite edible and sweet.

 There is a caveat though… Don’t refrigerate the bananas before they’ve reached the edible level of ripeness.
 Chiquita warns that if you refrigerate an unripe banana, they may fail to resume the ripening process even after being brought out of the refrigerator to room temperature.